-Used to locate the center point of holes or the central axis of a cylinder
+Center lines are thin lines composed of long and short dashes and are used to locate the center point of holes or the central axis of a cylinder.

 - 17. Is it necessary to erase "construction" lines?

-No, they should be light enough that they do not have to be erased - 18.
+No because it is very light and it just a rough sketch. - 18.
 What shape does a circle become when sketched on a pictorial view?

-An ellipse
+elipse

-19. Is it necessary to sketch objects in the proper "proportions"?
-YES
+19. Is it necessary to sketch objects in the proper "proportions"? yes